UofABioinformaticsHub/Biotech7005/Practicals/1_IntroBash.md

 Enter the above command and notice that the location immediately to the left of the \$ has now changed.
-This is also what will be given as the output if we enterd the command `pwd` again.
+This is also what will be given as the output if we entered the command `pwd` again.
 If we now enter
 ```
 cd ..